British African-Caribbean people: Religion

-The vast majority of African-Caribbeans in the United Kingdom follow Christianity, but there are around 30,000 African-Caribbean Muslims, 20,000 of those reside in London.
-Some of them are born to Muslim families, while others converted to Islam in various circumstances including marriage.

 History

 Early pioneers

 Beginning from the 16th century until the early 19th century, Africans were purchased by European slave traders and shipped across the Atlantic to work as slaves in the various European colonies in the Americas.
-Approximately thirteen million Africans came to the Americas this way, to various locations such as Saint-Domingue, New Spain, Colonial Brazil and the Thirteen Colonies.
+Approximately 13 million Africans came to the Americas this way, to various locations such as Saint-Domingue, New Spain, Colonial Brazil and the Thirteen Colonies.
 Historians estimated approximately two million Africans were shipped to various British colonies in the Caribbean and South America.
 These slaves would be given new names, adopt European dress and Christianity, and be forced to work on plantations which produced cash crops to be shipped back to Europe, completing the last leg of the triangular trade.
 Conditions on these plantations were harsh, and many escaped into the countryside or showed other forms of resistance.

 One impact of the American War of Independence was the differing historical development of African-American and African-Caribbeans.
 Whereas the American colonists had legalised slavery via their colonial assemblies, slavery was never legal under British common law and was thus prohibited in Britain.

 The much lauded black Briton Ignatius Sancho was among the leading British abolitionists in the 18th century, and in 1783 an abolitionist movement spread throughout Britain to end slavery throughout the British Empire, with the poet William Cowper writing in 1785: "We have no slaves at home – Then why abroad?
 Slaves cannot breathe in England; if their lungs receive our air, that moment they are free.
 They touch our country, and their shackles fall.
 That's noble, and bespeaks a nation proud.
 And jealous of the blessing.
 Spread it then, And let it circulate through every vein."
 There are records of small communities in the ports of Cardiff, Liverpool, London and South Shields dating back to the mid-18th century.
 These communities were formed by freed slaves following the abolition of slavery in 1833.
 Typical occupations of the early migrants were footmen or coachmen.